CFPAOrg/Minecraft-Mod-Language-Package/projects/1.20-fabric/assets/neepmeat/neepmeat/guide/en_us/articles/machines/distributor_receiver.md

 For transport to occur, only the sender chunks need to be loaded.

+Note that fluids will be destroyed if the receiver has no Fluid Output Port.

 # NEEPBus Support

 NEEPBus can be used to set a receiver's channel or trigger it to send.